JiovanielHernandez/Proyecto-Cpp-Game/README.md

 --------------------------------------------------------------------

 # License
-Copyright (c) 2002 Jiovaniel Hernandez, Adriel Cancel
+Copyright (c) 2002 Jiovaniel Hernandez, Adriel J Rivera

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal